padillaco/wpengine-deploy-action/README.md

 Copy the [.github](/example/.github/) from the example directory to the root of the repository.
 This folder contains the [wpengine-deploy.yml](/example/.github/workflows/wpengine-deploy.yml) workflow file where actions related to the WP Engine deployment can be added/removed.

-### 2. Actions

-The [wpengine-deploy.yml](/example/.github/workflows/wpengine-deploy.yml) workflow file comes with 3 actions:

-1. Setup Node: Downloads and caches Node.js and adds it to the PATH
-2. Install JS Dependencies and Build Theme Assets
-3. Deploy to WP Engine

-_Note: Actions 1 and 2 are optional, and can be removed if the theme does not require assets to be built before a deployment._

-These actions are triggered when pushing to a specific branch or when a pull request is closed and merged into a specific branch.
-If necessary, you can modify the branch name list in the workflow file for these triggers.

-### 3. Variables and Configuration
+### 2. Variables and Configuration

-1. Setup Node Action
-    - Replace `[theme-folder]` with the name of the theme folder.

-2. Install JS Dependencies and Build Theme Assets Action
-    - Replace `[theme-folder]` with the name of the theme folder.
+1. In the **Workflow Environment Variables** section, add the source branch and WP Engine environment name for development, staging, and production.
+You can comment out the related variables for each environment that does not support deployments.

+2. If the WordPress theme requires assets to be built before each deployment, assign the theme folder name to the `WP_THEME_FOLDER` variable.
+If no assets need to be built, you can comment out this variable.

-3. Deploy to WP Engine Action
+3. Configuring the **Deploy to WP Engine** Action
     - Set the path to the code that will be deployed using the `base_directory` variable.
 The default value is `.`, or the root of the repository.
     - Set the path to the destination directory on the WP Engine environment where the code will be deployed to using the `destination_directory` variable.
 The default value is `.`, or the WordPress install root of the WP Engine environment.
     - If needed, modify the list of excluded files that should be deployed using the `exclude_list` variable.
 The default value is: `.git, .github, .gitmodules, node_modules, .ddev`
-    - To enable deployments to a WP Engine environment, you will need to add the branch name from the repository where to code will be deployed from, and the name of the WP Engine environment.
-For example, to enable deployments to the development environment, replace `[development-branch]` with the branch name and `[development-environment]` with the environment name.
-Follow the same approach for `staging` and `production`.
-If deployments for the either environment is not supported, then remove the related variables to prevent deployments.
+    - You can comment out the related variables for each environment that does not support deployments.

+### 3. Actions

+The workflow file includes 3 actions:

+1. Setup Node: Downloads and caches Node.js and adds it to the PATH
+2. Install JS Dependencies and Build Theme Assets
+3. Deploy to WP Engine

+_Note: Actions 1 and 2 are optional, and can be removed if the WordPress theme does not require assets to be built before a deployment._

+These actions are triggered when pushing to a specific branch or when a pull request is closed and merged into a branch.
+If necessary, you can modify the branch name list in the workflow file for these triggers.

 ### 4. Generate an SSH Key Pair